Homeschooling: BBC Bitesize Daily – 2021 Term Timetable

-The virtual learning push brings together more than 200 teachers a host of celebrities to help parents provide curriculum-based learning for kids in years 1 to 10 across the UK.
+The BBC has openEd its doors once again to its homeschooling initiative, Bitesize Daily.
+The virtual learning push, which began in 2020 during the first coronavirus lockdown, brings together more than 200 teachers and a host of celebrities to help parents provide curriculum-based learning for kids in years 1 to 10 across the UK.

 Here’s how it works:

 All of the programmes recorded and produced in 2020 are available on-demand as 20-minute chunks, targeting six age groups from 5 to 14.
 These shows are aimed at all children across the UK and split into age groups: 5-7 years, 7-9 years, 9-11 years, 11- 12, 12-13 years and 13-14 years.

 The whole collection is here – or find the group of programmes you need here: